Shakil526563/Multilingual-Retrieval-Augmented-Generation-RAG-System/README.md

 Before starting, ensure you have:
 - ✅ Python 3.8+ installed
 - ✅ Git (optional, for cloning)
-- ✅ PDF document in the `data/` folder
+- ✅ PDF and others document in the `data/` folder
 - ✅ Internet connection (for package installation)

 ## 🛠️ Installation Steps